Knowledge mining of unstructured information: application to cyber-domain: Discussion

 The analysis of the risk measure has shown that there can be some level of temporal and structural correlation between the different recorded attacks.
-The distributions between the ''attack'' and ''non-attack days'' in the dataset differ from each other to a degree (See Fig. \ref{fig:risklevels}) and performing a logistic regression classification on the knowledge graph data yields a decent accuracy (See Fig. \ref{fig:confmat}).
+The distributions between the ``attack'' and ``non-attack days'' in the dataset differ from each other to a degree (See Fig.~\ref{fig:risklevels}) and performing a logistic regression classification on the produced knowledge graph dataset yields a decent accuracy (See Fig. \ref{fig:confmat}).
 This reinforces the usefulness of our strategic level ontology, which assumes that similar entities have some common factors that are not always publicly reported and that similar companies are often targeted during some period of time.
 The relationship between different entities in the knowledge graph can be more complex than just surface level similarities and contain hidden variables, such as the used systems and protocols, which could explain some of the pathways between the various entities that are connected to different central nodes.
 Correlations between attacks and attacked entities in the knowledge graph can also be because the attackers focus on certain type of entities for their own reasons.
-The risk measures presented here are intended for evaluating our framework rather than investigating the real life risk, which consists of numerous different dimensions in addition to the ones in this framework.
-The results show that our framework has potential in formulating a measure of risk in the knowledge graph in addition to the capabilities on visualizing a large dataset for situational awareness and investigation.
+The risk measures presented here are intended for evaluating our framework rather than investigating the real life risk.
+The results show that our framework has potential in formulating a measure of risk in addition to the capabilities on visualizing a large dataset for situational awareness and investigation.